Matt-Eva/intro-to-hash-tables/README.md

 What is a "hashing function"?

-Essentially, it's a function that takes in a key as an argument and converts that key into an index in an array.
+Essentially, it's a function that takes in a key as an argument and converts that key into an index in the  array that underlies the hash table.
 This array contains a series of "buckets" - one "bucket" for each index in our array.

-These "buckets" hold contain the key-value pairs we're entering in our hash table.
+These "buckets" contain the key-value pairs we're entering in our hash table.
 (So, a key is both converted into an index via our hashing function <em>and</em> stored in a bucket in our array.)

 We call them "buckets" because they can - and often do - hold <em>multiple key value pairs</em>.

 In reality, this array just works the way any normal array would - it has a series of indexes and a series of values associated with each index.
-"Bucket" is just a new term that's often used when discussing hash tables.
+"Bucket" is just a term that's often used when discussing hash tables.

 Here's a diagram from the wikipedia article on hash tables that illustrates this concept: